ibexa/documentation-user/docs/shop_administration/manage_users.md

 - summary with basic information and order history
 - company profile with billing information and contact person
 - list of members and pending invitations
-- address book with billing addresses
+- address book with multiple shipping addresses

 ![Company profile in the Back Office](img/cp_company_profile_back_office.png)